jnichols-git/matcha/docs/user-guide.md

 r1 := r.Declare(http.MethodGet, `/files/[filename]+`)
 r2 := r.Declare(http.MethodGet, `/+`)
 ```

+Partial end parts whose sub-part (whatever isn't the plus) fails to compile will also fail to compile.

 Since--and I promise this is the last time we'll say this--***routes are matched in the order they are registered***, partial routes will override any longer path you register to a router afterwards.
 This is particularly important for partial routes.
 You should register these last, and if you have multiple, in order from longest to shortest.